CodeMaster10000/blog-post-app/README.md

 ### Docker Compose

+The application depends on the following infrastructure, described in the docker-compose.yml file.
 This is the Docker Compose configuration.
+It contains two services, mysql and keycloak.
 You can modify it to configure infrastructure services.

 ```yaml
 version: '3.8'